MekoLichtenberg/mark-a-spot/README.md

 - Boilerplate content
 - Block content

-Once the script has executed, the application should be accessible at http://localhost.
+Once the script has executed, the application should be accessible at http://localhost or the ddev URLs you will be retrieve via `ddev describe`.

  Please exercise caution when executing the script, as it will drop the database and initialize Mark-a-Spot from scratch.
 Additionally, familiarize yourself with the Drupal development process, including configuring changes, backing up databases, and other relevant procedures.

 #### Docker Compose workflow